feedjira/feedjira/README.md

 * [Solve for All][solve]: Solve for All combines search engine and feed parsing while protecting your privacy.
 It's even extendable by the community!

+* [Feedi API][feedi]: Feedi simplifies how you handle RSS, Atom, or JSON feeds.
+You can add and keep track of your favourite           feed data with a simple and clean REST API.
+All entries are enriched by Machine Learning and Semantic engines.

 [Feedbin]: https://feedbin.com/
 [Stringer]: https://github.com/swanson/stringer